Calvin Robinson: Political views

 Robinson opposes the teaching of critical race theory in British education and argues that the teaching of black history and lessons concerning black people should be taught within the context of British history and not taught separately.
 He has also defended colonialism and the British Empire, and has opposed reparations for slavery.

 In July 2021, Robinson appeared in an interview on Channel 4 News with the singer and left-wing political activist Billy Bragg on the decision of England's football team players to "take the knee" in a protest against racism.
 He said the action was "disgusting" and argued that, in taking the knee, the team was promoting "Black Lives Matter", which he described as "a neo-Marxist, anti-British, anti-family organisation".

-Robinson is a eurosceptic, having stood previously for election as a candidate for the Brexit Party, now Reform UK.
+Robinson stood for election in 2019 as a candidate for the Brexit Party in the Broxtowe constituency.

+Robinson is hostile to Islam and states frequently that Britain is a Christian country.
+He stated in August 2024 that "we need to remove Islam from Britain".

+Robinson's political views have been characterised as conservative, and as right-wing.
+He has been labelled "far right" by Hope not Hate and by Searchlight magazine, while Symon Hill writing in the Church Times described him as having excused far right violence, and the clergyman and writer Michael Coren has described him as "a hero and darling of the hard right".
+Reviewing Robinson's contribution to GB News, Alan Rusbridger described him as a conspiracy theorist who "lacked credibility".
+Robinson himself has rejected characterisations of his political views, describing the far-right label as "crazy", and described being labelled a conspiracy theorist as a "badge of honour".